FAQ - Pet Dental Care

 We accept the following payment methods: cash, debit, credit card (Visa, Mastercard, American Express).

-Does my pet insurance cover dental care?
+Does pet insurance cover dental care?

 Coverage depends on your insurance policy: